Climdyn/qgs/documentation/source/files/model/maooam_model.rst

    +\epsilon_{\mathrm{a}} \sigma_{B} \left(\sum_{j=0}^{n_\text{a}}T_{\text{a}, j}\, F_j(x, y)\right)^4+R_{\mathrm{o}}

-This equation is then simplified and non-dimensionalized as in the above section.
+This equation is then simplified and non-dimensionalized as in the linearized case.
 This leads to the ordinary differential equation for the ocean temperature with quartic terms:

 .. math::